Member Rules and Regulations

 As a member, I agree to:

-1. Complete an application form, maintenance guidelines waiver form, and pay the household membership– plot rental fee of $75 for one 15’ x 15’ private garden plot or $35 for one ADA plot.
+1. Complete an application form, maintenance guidelines waiver form, and pay the household membership– plot rental fee of $75 for one 15’ x 15’ private garden plot, $45 for one half plot, or $35 for one ADA plot.

-2. Attend two organizational meetings: Monday Feb 4 at 6-8 pm or Monday March 4 from 6-8 pm at Standley Lake Library.
+2. Attend orientation meeting to register, review gardener policies, and pay plot fees.
 See our Google Calendar Here and join us for any meetings or gatherings and you get service hours!

-3. Plant my garden by June 1, maintain it with care, and put it to bed by October 31.
+3. Plant garden plot by June 1, maintain it with care, and put it to bed by October 31.

 4. Pick only crops from my own plot and my allotted portion of crops from common area plots that I help maintain.